 Business Victoria and FOI

-If you wish to access documents in Business Victoria, under the FOI Act, contact the Freedom of Information Team at the Department of Business and Innovation (DBI).
+If you wish to access documents in Business Victoria, under the FOI Act, contact the Freedom of Information Team at the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
 They will provide information about:

 - completing and lodging a request under the FOI Act